sealeelike/XIPUAI-to-openAI-compatible-API/README.md

 - In the same terminal window, run the configuration script:
   `python config.py`

   Enter your XJTLU username and password.
-The script will generate a `.env` file to store your credentials, so you won't have to enter them again. _Please protect your personal information!_
+The script will generate a `.env` file to store your credentials, so you won't have to enter them again. _Please protect your personal information, never share the `.env` file with others!_
 - Run the authentication script to get a token:
   `python auth.py`
   No user interaction is required during this step; just wait for the terminal to confirm completion.
 (This requires Google Chrome to be installed).